vicKituku/vicKituku/README.md

 ---

 Thank you for visiting my profile!
-Feel free to reach out if you have any questions or if you'd like to collaborate on a project.
+Feel free to reach out if you have any questions or want to collaborate on a project.

 ---